apache/doris-website/docs/table-design/data-partitioning/data-distribution.md

 ### Colocate Join

-For large tables frequently involved in JOIN or aggregation queries, **Colocate** ensures rows with the same bucket column values are located on the same physical node.
-This minimizes cross-node data transfers and significantly enhances query performance.
+For large tables that frequently require JOIN or aggregate queries, the **Colocate** strategy can be enabled to place data with the same bucketing column values on the same physical node, reducing cross-node data transfer and significantly improving query performance.

 ### Partition Pruning

-Doris can prune irrelevant partitions based on query filters, reducing the scan range and lowering I/O costs.
+During queries, Doris can prune irrelevant partitions through filtering conditions, thereby reducing the data scanning range and lowering I/O costs.

+### Bucketing Parallelism

+During queries, a reasonable number of buckets can fully utilize the computing and I/O resources of the machines.
+It is recommended that the data volume of a single shard be around 2GB, not exceeding 10GB.
+For fewer than 10 nodes.

 ---

-## Goals of Data Distribution
+## Data Distribution Goals

-1. **Even Data Distribution**
+1. **Uniform Data Distribution**
-   Ensures data is evenly distributed across BE nodes to prevent data skew, which can cause some nodes to be overloaded, thus affecting query performance.
+   Ensure that data is evenly distributed across all BE nodes to avoid data skew that leads to overload on certain nodes, thereby improving overall system performance.

-2. **Query Performance Optimization**
-   Minimizes Shuffle costs and enhances JOIN and aggregation efficiency through partition pruning, bucketing, and Colocate optimizations.
+2. **Optimize Query Performance**
+   By using partition pruning, shard parallelism, and Colocate strategies, reduce the amount of data scanned, enhance computational parallelism, lower Shuffle costs, and improve the efficiency of JOIN and aggregate queries.

 3. **Flexible Data Management**
-   - Partition data by time to store cold data on HDD and hot data on SSD.
+   - Partition cold data (HDD) and hot data (SSD) by time.
-   - Regularly delete historical partitions to release storage space.
+   - Regularly delete historical partitions to free up storage space.

-4. **Metadata Scalability**
+4. **Control Metadata Scale**
-   Metadata for each tablet is stored on both FE and BE nodes.
-Proper control of the tablet count is necessary.
-Recommended guidelines include:
+   Since the metadata of each shard is stored in both FE and BE, it is necessary to reasonably control the number of shards.
+The empirical recommendation is:
-   - At least 100 GB of memory for FE nodes per 10 million tablets.
+   - For every 10 million shards, FE requires at least 100GB of memory.
-   - A single BE node should manage fewer than 20,000 tablets.
+   - The number of shards carried by a single BE should be less than 20,000.
+   - The recommended data volume for a single shard is 2GB, and it is best not to exceed 10GB.
+For tables with very large data volumes, shards can go up to 50GB.

-5. **Optimized Write Throughput**
+5. **Optimize Write Throughput**
-   - Limit the bucket count to a reasonable number (recommended < 128) to avoid write throughput degradation.
+   - The number of buckets should be reasonably controlled (recommended < 128) to avoid degrading write performance.
-   - Restrict the number of partitions involved in each write operation (preferably ingesting data into only a few partitions per batch).
+   - The number of partitions written at one time should be moderate (recommended to write a small number of partitions at a time).

 ---

-By carefully designing and managing partitioning and bucketing strategies, Doris enables efficient storage and query processing for large-scale datasets, meeting diverse and complex business needs.
+By carefully designing and managing partitioning and bucketing strategies, Doris can efficiently support the storage and query processing of large-scale data, meeting various complex business needs.